format-message/format-message/README.md

 formatting of number, date, and time are delegated to the `Intl` objects, and select is the same across all locales.
 You don't need to load any extra files for particular locales for message-format-inline.

-### Unsupported ICU Formats

-`ordinal`, `duration`, and `spellout` arguments are supported by the parser, but will just `toString()`.
-These are not supported by `Intl.NumberFormat`.
-They require a lot of language-specific code, and would make the library undesireably large.
-For now, if you need these kinds of formats, you can pass them into the message pre-formatted, and refence them in the message pattern with a simple string placeholder (`{ arg }`).

 API